microcks/microcks.io/content/documentation/explanations/deployment-topologies.md

 ## Microcks at scale

 Do you have to choose between one and the other topologies?
 Yes, you definitely have to define priorities to ensure a smooth and incremental adoption.
-But, at the end, all of those topologies can play nicely together to handle different situations and stages of your Software Development Life-Cycle.
+But, ultimately, all of those topologies can play nicely together to handle different situations and stages of your Software Development Life-Cycle.

 We see users with great maturity confirming [How Microcks fit and unify Inner and Outer Loops for cloud-native development](https://www.linkedin.com/pulse/how-microcks-fit-unify-inner-outer-loops-cloud-native-kheddache/).
-They deploy it using many topologies in order to have the **same tool using the same sources-of-truth** thoughout the whole lifecyle.
+They deploy it using many topologies in order to have the **same tool using the same sources-of-truth** throughout the whole lifecyle.
 That's what we call: *Microcks at scale*! 🚀

-The schema below represents our vision on those deployment topologies can be combined to serve the [different personas](/documentation/overview/what-is-microcks/).
+The schema below represents our vision on how those deployment topologies can be combined to serve the [different personas](/documentation/overview/what-is-microcks/).

 <div align="center">
 {{< figure src="images/documentation/deployment-topologies-all-together.png" width="100%" >}}